What is the charism of the Sisters of Notre Dame?

 How do I make a donation to the Sisters of Notre Dame?

 Many generous people support the Sisters of Notre Dame through their prayers, services and donations.
 Donations come in many forms: cash gifts, annuities, stocks, planned giving and wills.
-To learn more, visit the Support Us section of this website.
+To learn more, visit the Ways to Give section of this website.

 How can I find an SND from Chardon?

-The easiest way to find a Sister of Notre Dame from the Chardon province is to fill out the Find a Sister of Notre Dame form on this website.
+The easiest way to find a Sister of Notre Dame from the Chardon province is to fill out the Find a Sister of Notre Dame form.
 Someone will get back to you in a timely manner.